 I bought my Buxton zippered travel wallet at Staples several years ago and have been using it as my go-to bicycle touring wallet.
 I like the fact that it is zippered, so I don’t have to worry about my cash, credit cards or ID falling out.

 Finally, I always go bicycle touring with a lightweight journal and a single ballpoint pen.
+Field Notes notebooks are waterproof and hold up really well.
 While my smartphone can be used for all sorts of note-taking, there are certain times when a good old-fashioned pen and paper are exactly what you need.

 I think this is a pretty good packing list for a cold-weather bike tour.
-I didn’t use my snow pants or the big down jacket very much, and I could have gotten away without those two items, but everything else I would probably pack and carry with me again on a similar cold-weather bike tour.
+I don’t use my snow pants or the big down jacket very much, and I could have gotten away without those two items in the past, but everything else I would probably pack and carry with me again on a similar cold-weather bike tour.

 Want to see more bike tour packing lists like this one?
 Click here to see how this gear list compares to what I carried on my 2015 bicycle touring expedition, my 2016 bike tour in Europe, or my recent bike tour in Ecuador and Colombia in South America.